tdgrant1/denss/README.md

 radius of gyration calculated directly from the electron density map, and `Support Volume` is the volume of the support region.

-Electron density maps are written in Xplor ASCII text format and CCP4/MRC format (credit Andrew Bruno).
+Electron density maps are written in CCP4/MRC format (credit Andrew Bruno) and optionally as Xplor ASCII text format (with the --write_xplor option enabled).
 These files can be opened directly in some visualization programs such as [Chimera](http://www.rbvi.ucsf.edu/chimera/) and [PyMOL](https://www.pymol.org).
 In particular, the PyMOL "volume" function is well suited for displaying these maps with density information displayed as varying color and opacity.